 All inpatient acute and chronic medical issues are seen on the night float rotation.
 Common to night float is the opportunity to evaluate chest pain, arrhythmias, dyspnea, delirium, agitation, insomnia, psychosis, abdominal pain, nausea and vomiting, acute and chronic pain, GI bleeding, urinary retention, fever, and the care of acutely decompensated patients and running codes.
-Patient characteristics are age 18 and older of male and female gender, equal distribution of ethnicities and cultures on all the inpatient Medicine services.
-Procedures will include any invasive procedure that needs to be done during nighttime hours, including, but not limited to, central lines, thoracentesis, paracentesis, lumbar punctures, arterial punctures, venipunctures, placement of NG tubes, all supervised by senior residents when appropriate.
+Patient characteristics are age 18 and older of male and female gender, with diverse ethnicities and cultures.
+Procedures will include any invasive procedure that are urgently required during nighttime, including, but not limited to, central lines, thoracentesis, paracentesis, lumbar punctures, arterial punctures, venipunctures, placement of NG tubes, all supervised by senior residents or nocturnist or attending of record when appropriate.